Deep RL Needs Deep Behavior Analysis: Exploring Implicit Planning by Model-Free Agents in Open-Ended Environments: Introduction

 Notably, this is not just a machine learning problem—interpreting behavior in partially observable, reward-driven environments is also a core challenge in neuroscience and cognitive science.
 Inspired by how animals are studied in neuroscience and ethology, we propose a behavior-first approach to analyzing DRL agents.
 This approach enables richer insight into both learned behavior and internal representations, drawing on joint behavioral-neural analysis tools that have proven essential for understanding biological intelligence.
 We ground this proposal in \textbf{ForageWorld}, a novel task suite in which agents forage and survive in procedurally generated, large-scale, partially observable environments with temporally extended dynamics.
-These pressures reflect the ecological tradeoffs animals encounter during natural foraging \citep{kolling2014multiple,lai2024robot}.
+These pressures reflect the ecological tradeoffs animals encounter during natural foraging \citep{kolling2014multiple,lai2024robot}, and align with calls to push foraging tasks in neuroAI beyond the traditional bandit paradigms \citep{hall2019revisiting,morimoto2019foraging,boccara2019entorhinal,badman2020multiscale,jiang2022hippocampal,grima2025foraging}.
 ForageWorld builds on Craftax \citep{matthews2024craftax}, combining complex naturalistic environment features with efficient training.
-We extend Craftax with features such as patchy resources and structured threats to better capture key elements of animal foraging.
+We extend the GPU-accelerated Craftax with features such as patchy resources and structured threats to better capture key elements of animal foraging.
 These additions place strong demands on memory, spatial reasoning, and long-term planning, presenting a non-trivial challenge for modern DRL agents.
 In addition, foraging serves as a useful metaphor for core robotics tasks such as navigation, cleaning, and search and rescue \citep{Winfield2009}, and underlies many popular RL benchmarks, including Minecraft and NetHack \citep{fan2022minedojo}.

 To support behavior-first evaluation in DRL, we introduce an analysis framework (\autoref{tab:analysis-framework}) that maps key behavioral and neural targets to diagnostic methods.
-This framework captures the core dimensions analyzed in this work and is reusable across neuroAI, interpretability, and broader RL applications.
+This framework is showcased by the results in this work and is reusable across neuroAI, interpretability, and broader RL applications.

 \textbf{Our key contributions are:}\\ (1) We develop \textbf{ForageWorld}, a naturalistic RL task suite with ecological structure---such as depleting resources, predators, partial observability, and open-ended survival goals---to study planning and memory in model-free agents.\\ (2) We adapt tools from neuroscience and ethology---including path analysis, generalized linear models (GLMs), and recurrent state decoding---for \textbf{joint behavioral and neural analysis}, enabling biologically grounded interpretability of deep RL agents.\\ (3) Using these tools, we show that model-free RNN agents exhibit structured, planning-like behavior through emergent dynamics, despite lacking explicit world models.\\ (4) We release a reproducible pipeline and open-source codebase to support further research on internal representations and behavior.\\ We demonstrate these contributions in ForageWorld, analyzing trained agents across \textbf{five motif classes: exploration, decision-making, learning dynamics, internal representations, and generalization.}